-In this tutorial, we’ll show you every step needed to set up the Amazon SES mailer in WP Mail SMTP.
+This tutorial will show you every step needed to set up the Amazon SES mailer in WP Mail SMTP.

 Requirements: Amazon SES requires your site to have an SSL certificate (https).
-For details on setting up SSL on your WordPress site, please check out WP Beginner’s SSL guide.
+For details on setting up SSL on your WordPress site, please check out WPBeginner’s SSL guide.

 What is Amazon SES?